Bharathsimhareddykatta/flask-simple-project/README.md

 Technologies Used
-Flask: A lightweight web framework for Python.
+Flask: A lightweight web framework for Python\n.
 HTML: Used for structuring the pages.
 CSS: Used for styling the website.